 There was a chorus, 'Then we are all going.'

 From the solar system, Humph headed for the jump point for Oxzen sector which was in what the astronomers call the Bootes Constellation.
-Sometimes called the Plough or Ox driver, of course from any other direction it would look entirely different.
+Sometimes called the Plough or Ox driver, of course from any other viewpoint it would look different.

 'Prepare for the hyperjump,' Humph warned then moderated the tone, 'As long as you are sitting and expect some effects, there is no real sensation.'